softilium/elorm/readme.md

 dbcontext-sample.go should contain generated structs for your entities from sample.schema.json.
 It also contains methods for operating with data: loading, creating new entities, caching entities, and handling database structures.

-By default generated file uses package name "main", but you can redefine in on JSON or on command line:
+By default generated file uses package name "main", but you can redefine it in JSON or on command line:

 ```
 elorm-gen sample.schema.json dbcontext-sample.go --package m2